Darwin City Deal

-All three levels of government will jointly prepare an Implementation Plan by early-2019, which will set out key milestones for projects, timeframes and who will be responsible.
+All three levels of government will jointly prepare an Implementation Plan by mid-2019, which will set out key milestones for projects, timeframes and who will be responsible.

 More information about City Deals and how they are developed is available here.